calvinckho/capacitor-share-extension/README.md

         return shareItem
     }

-    // older versions of this plugin used a different implementation for openURL.
+    // Older versions of this plugin used a different implementation for openURL.
 This version
     // works with iOS 18.
     // recommended for example here: https://stackoverflow.com/questions/79002378/ios-18-0-shared-extention-open-app-url-cant-work
     @objc func openURL(_ url: URL) -> Bool {